 In this article, we’re going to tackle the overcrowding problem you have in your shed.
 This will also be helpful for anyone just starting to store items in that brand-new backyard shed.
 We’re going to talk about organization and storage tips so that you’ve got a shed that looks neat and clean.

-Step One: Clear out the unnecessary
+Clear out the unnecessary

 Whether it’s old broken lamps that will never come back to life or half-empty cans of paint in the color that you just hated on your bathroom wall, don’t hold onto the things that you no longer need.